 Reading his rules got me thinking about my job as a home inspector.
 In the inspection industry, most of us operate under some set of laws and guidelines imposed by our home state or some national association.
 I would say that most of us in this business, and really in any small business, don’t have a personal set of rules that we follow.
 Yes, we may have some vague idea of what our ideals are and how we want to conduct ourselves, in our personal as well as professional lives, but few of us have ever taken the time to sit down with pen and paper and write out these thoughts in black and white.

-So, it’s with thanks (and apologies) to Jim Lehrer, that I am going to attempt to use his rules as a foundation upon which to build my own rules of home inspection.
+So, it’s with thanks (and apologies) to Jim Lehrer, that I am going to attempt to use his rules as a foundation upon which to build the rules of my home inspection career.

 1. Report nothing that I cannot defend.